rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 ***I am sure you have concluded what this orb is*** - said the Wolf, who's coarse voice filled every empty space in the chamber.

-*"It looks like a snow globe if I ever have seen o-OUCH!"* - said Amir suddenly jumping on one foot.
+*"It looks like a snow globe if I ever have seen o-OUCH!"* - said Amir suddenly jumping on one foot whilst holding the other one between his fingers.
 He looked apprehensively to Hannah's delicate yet incredibly strong feet.

 Sam refocused on the Wolf.
-The orb had this solid appearance hard to ignore, certainly it wasn't like anything else Sam had looked unclose before  - *"It looks like the moon."*
+The orb had this solid appearance hard to ignore, certainly it wasn't like anything else Sam had observed before - *"It looks like the moon."*

 ***I wish it was*** - said the Wolf playing with the orb between his fingers.
 Every subtle movement of his hand had an immediate reaction of the shiny sphere lighting up the room - ***But I hoped your answer to be different.***